yipinghuang1991/VBA-Tetris/README.md

+Disclaimer: This is a prototype.
+You may need to use task manager to kill excel when the unexpected happens.
+DO NOT RUN THIS GAME WITH OTHER UNSAVED EXCEL FILE OPEN.
+YOU HAVE BEEN WARNED.

 I am writing an Tetris using Excel and VBA because why not.
 One distinction of my attempt to others' is that almost everything is calculated when needed.
 Feedbacks are welcome!

 # Requirement
 * Windows 10 64bit (Not tested on other platform)
 * 64bit Microsoft Excel from 2016 up (32bit not tested)
 * (Not required) Do not have other Excel running at the same time

 # How To Play
 1. When file is open, choose to accept running macro
 2. Press START buttom to start game
 3. Press (and hold) left arrow key to move left